Chase Gormley: Bellator MMA

 In July 2015, Bellator revealed that they had signed Gormley to an exclusive, multi-fight contract.

 In his promotional debut, Gormley was defeated by Dan Charles at Bellator 143 on September 25, 2015, via knockout in the second round.

 Gormley faced Joey Beltran at Bellator 155 on May 20, 2016.
 He won the fight via split decision.

 Gormley faced Bobby Brents at Bellator 162 on October 21, 2016.
 He won the fight via split decision.

 In the last fight of his Bellator contract, Gormley faced Sergei Kharitonov at Bellator 175 on March 31, 2017.
 He lost the fight via knock out in the first round.

 Bare-knuckle boxing career

-Gormley made his bare-knuckle boxing debut against Tylor Sijohn on November 23, 2024 at BKFC Fight Night: Los Angeles.
+Gormley made his bare-knuckle boxing debut against Tylor Sijohn on November 23, 2024 at BKFC Fight Night 18.
 He won the fight by knockout in the second round.

-Gormley faced promotional newcomer Parker Porter on February 1, 2025 at BKFC on DAZN: Mohegan Sun.
+Gormley faced promotional newcomer Parker Porter on February 1, 2025 at BKFC on DAZN 4.
 He lost the fight by knockout in the first round.

 Gormley was scheduled to face Nelson Best on November 15, 2025 at BKFC 84.
 However, for unknown reasons, the bout was pulled from the card.

+Gormley was scheduled to face Anthony Garrett on December 20, 2025 at BKFC Fight Night 33.
+However, the bout did not take place for unknown reasons.

+Gormley faced Levi Costa on May 22, 2026 at BKFC 89.
+He lost the fight by technical knockout in the first round.